Dexte-R/CS50x-Pset/README.md

-# Harvard-CS50x-MOOC-
+# Harvard-CS50x-MOOC-2020
-My solutions to cs50 pset 1.
+My solutions to cs50 psets.
 I'd like to learn about how others have solved the problems so hit me up for a discussion.

-Pset 1 can be found at https://cs50.harvard.edu/x/2020/psets/1/
+Psetd can be found at https://cs50.harvard.edu/x/2020/